moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 | Medium         | 4          | 1                    | 45                   | 0.03             | $0.23  |
 | % increase     |            |                      |                      | -76%             | -3%    |

-The above shows that with the `M` warehouse, run-time has decreased by 73%, AND cost has also decreased by 3%, meaning that a 'M' warehouse is superior than the XS warehouse in this situation.
+The above shows that with the `M` warehouse, run-time has decreased by 73%, AND cost has also decreased by 3%, meaning that a 'M' warehouse is superior to the XS warehouse in this situation.

-Since the performance has increased faster than the cost, we can upsize again to `L` warehouse to see if that continues to be the case.
+Since performance has increased faster than cost, we can upsize again to the `L` warehouse to see if that continues.

 Using the `L` warehouse, the query `01b5ffdc-080a-e214-0000-289d77d5c756` finished in 1m23s, pasting this into the spreadsheet: